spack/spackbot/docs/docs/README.md

 ## Quick Start

 Here are some quick commands to get you started, and you can check out more detailed [developer guide](developer-guide/developer-guide) or [user guide](user-guide/user-guide).
-There are several different was you might want to interact with me, and other ways I will interact with you!
+There are several different ways you might want to interact with me, and other ways I will interact with you!

 ### Say hello